How to Reach Your 5-Year Goals with Technology

 Utilizing technology like a payroll service or an email marketing tool helps to streamline and manage your day-to-day business operations so that you have more time to focus on the bigger picture.

-In addition to a payroll service, email marketing tool, or invoicing tool, there are other services and tools small business owners can utilize.
+In addition to a payroll service, email marketing tool, or invoicing software, there are other services and tools small business owners can utilize.
 Two other options to consider if you want to grow your small business are:

 An appointments tool